ilovehotcakes/ESP32-Yun/README.md

 2. Add WiFi and MQTT credentials to secrets.h.
 3. Double check shunt resistor value in platformio.ini.
 4. Set the motor specs, current, speed, and acceleration in motor.h.
-5. Connect computer -> USB-to-TTL serial adatper -> ESP32 motorcover.
-The four wires to connect are: RX->TX, TX->RX, 3V3->3V3, GND->GND.
-6. Flash the firmware.
+5. Set the USB-to-TTL serial adatper's voltage level to 3V3 using the jumper and plug it in to the computer.
+7. Keep holding the button on ESP32 motorcover and start flashing the firmware.
+8. Once the IDE start transmitting data, connect the four wires from ESP32 motorcover to the adapter: **RX->TXD**, **TX->RXD**, **+->VCC**, **-->GND**.
+9. Let go of the ESP32 motorcover button once the firmware starts uploading.
+Unplug ESP32 motorcover once the firmware is done uploading.

 ### 3. Motor and mounting hardware
 It's helpful to own a 3D printer beause you can print a lot of parts needed for this project and some of the printed parts don't require screws to secure the parts.
 You can find the stl and pre-sliced files under the **cad** folder.